reid23/HCS/README.md

 # HCS
 All my code for HCS.
-Seriously, what are you looking for here?
+Seriously, what are you looking for here, internet stranger?
 Whatever quest drives you, *abandon it.*  You shall find no answers in these desolate wastes.

 recognize that?